Last updated: Sept 19th 2025

-Turning prospects into loyal customers can feel like navigating through a maze.
+Turning prospects into loyal customers can feel like navigating a maze—especially in B2B.

-The term “marketing funnel” visualizes a way through.
-It’s a term we’ve used quite a bit on this blog but never taken the time to explain what it is.
+The term “marketing funnel” gives you a map.
+It’s one we’ve used quite a bit on this blog, but we’ve never taken the time to unpack what it actually means—until now.

 What is a marketing funnel?
 A guiding explainer for all